ga4gh/refget-compliance-suite/docs/GET_sequence_API/errors.md

 <h5> Case 2 </h5>
 **Unsupported media type by the server**
-When media type requested by the client in the `Accept` header is not supported by the server, server must throw a `415 Unsupported Media Type` error
+When media type requested by the client in the `Accept` header is not supported by the server, server must throw a `406 Not Acceptable` error

 ```
 GET /sequence/6681ac2f62509cfc220d78751b8dc524